A-Duke/a-duke-api/README.md

 - Eventual Atomicity for Cassandra
   - Scenario: transfer money between accounts, need two updates.
 If second update fails then first one must be `compensated`.
-- No transactions => no deadlocks
 - History.
-All operations are tracked
+All operations are tracked automatically
 - Binary States/Operations.
-No tables anymore to keep states and operations, use pure Java objects instead (still over Cassandra/JDBC)
+No tables anymore to keep states and operations, use pure Java objects instead (Cassandra/JDBC as storage)
 - Simplicity
   - Everything above must be very simple in usage and testing
   - Tests do not work with database directly